ministryofjustice/laa-check-client-qualifies/README.md

 brew services start postgresql@14
 ```

 If you are running Ruby version 3.1.3, then [Bundler](https://bundler.io/) should already be installed.
-You may run into an error here if you are not using the correct Ruby version.
+You may run into an error here if you are not using the correct Ruby version:

 ```
 bundle install